domRiddle/ASF/IPC.md

 ## Result structures

 Numeric properties are defined with their maximum values, so you can also use strong-typing for them, such as `uint` for `AppID`, and `ulong` for `SteamID`.
-Selected `ulong` fields that are serialized as numbers might include extra `s_` fields that can be consumed by JavaScript (and other languages with similar limitations), which can't represent 64-bit numbers precisely.
+Selected `ulong` fields that are serialized as numbers might include extra `s_` fields that can be consumed by JavaScript (and other languages with similar limitations) that can't represent 64-bit numbers precisely.

 ### Bot